• Skip to primary navigation

 Lemon juice and herbs added to a pot with cooked chicken.

 Step 6 - Once the chicken is fully cooked, turn off the heat.
-Mix in the lemon juice, coriander leaves, and chilies.
+Mix in the lemon juice, finely chopped coriander leaves, and chilies.
 Taste for seasoning and adjust if necessary.
+Serve hot with rice or naan bread.

 • If you can’t get fresh tomatoes or they are too expensive, use a 400 gram (14 ounce) can diced or crushed tomatoes and a teaspoon of tomato puree (paste).